movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Regular-file `truncate`/`ftruncate` and `O_TRUNC` support shrinking
   uncompressed regular/preallocated mappings and supported inline files, unchanged sizes, and sparse growth.
+  Whole compressed mappings and inline files can be discarded without decoding;
+  retaining part of an affected compressed regular mapping is unsupported.
   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
 It rejects compressed/encoded overlap and regular mappings beyond the old